vivaria/edisonrul.ing/docs/source/cards/n/natural-disaster.md

 ### Card Rulings

-●The effect of “Natural Disaster” that inflicts damage to your opponent’s Life Points begins a Chain.
+*   The effect of “Natural Disaster” that inflicts damage to your opponent’s Life Points begins a Chain.